Home (Netzarim Logo)

 Click to enlargeHōr-em-akht with face of Queen-Par•ohꞋ Khãt-shepꞋset (Metropolitan Museum)

 Beyond a few cosmetic similarities to Greek statues of millennia later, the Greek-derived term sphinx (= strangler) has nothing to do with the much earlier ancient Egyptian statues.
-Hōr-em-akht originally represented HōrꞋus, god of the dawn, with the head of a ram (the guardian against the demons of the netherworld) on the body of a lion (the guardian of Ra).
+Hōr-em-akht originally represented HōrꞋus, god of the dawn, with the head of a ram (the guardian against the demons of the netherworld) on the body of a lion (the guardian of ).

 ccc